RescueSocial/Victims_Cases_Film-Music-Arts/README.md

 <br><br>
 <center><img src="https://github.com/RescueSocialTech/Victims_Cases_Film-Music-Arts/blob/main/z-film-banner.jpg" width="600" height="100"></center>

-<i><b>*Legislation Improvements are needed, and having research of the common problems of Cases over Decades that prevent people in the Visual & Performing Arts from having a just legal system either outside or inside of court, related to a mixing of tactics that are not helpful to disastrous.
+<i><b>*Legislation Improvements are needed, and having research of the common problems of cases over Decades that prevent people in the Visual & Performing Arts from having a just legal system either outside or inside of court, related to a mixing of tactics that are not helpful to disastrous.
 <br>This is to move this sector into research away from sporadic updates based on the issues of the time.</i></b>
 <br>
 - <i>"The Price of LA" pilot TV show for BUZZ is an example speaking to a witness while at a nightclub:</i>